 There are thousands upon thousands of colleges or university applications for entrance to the schools annually.
 This goes on year-round.
-One of the major duties of being part of the Acceptance Committee is to accept or reject an application to a scholarship award for a specific reason.
+One of the major duties of being part of the Acceptance Committee is to accept or reject any application to a scholarship award for a specific reason.
 Naturally, there are some which are for specific degree plans.
-Additionally, there are some scholarships for those who have been in the military or whom are veterans.
+Additionally, there are some scholarships for those who have been in the military or who are veterans.

-Funded scholarships from those who have donated money to the school are common nationally and world-wide.
+Funded scholarships from those who have donated money to the school are common nationally and worldwide.
 The main drawback is this scenario: not all applicants for scholarships are accepted.
 In fact, more than 80% of applicants are rejected.
 Although there could be a number of scholarships distributed amongst those number of applicants.

-There has to be a letter or some form of correspondence to the process between the press release of an availability to apply for one, but unfortunately, there are letters which can relay the rejection or deny an applicant for various reasons.
+There has to be a letter or some form of correspondence to the process between the press release of an availability to apply for one, but unfortunately, there are letters that can relay the rejection or deny an applicant for various reasons.

 However, these types of correspondence letters are a part of the process.
 Also called the “scholarship rejection letter,” it is important to send them out.